PrinzEugn/Mark-SODA-502-Methods/Mark_SODA_502_Part_2.md

 Okay, so graphs are cool, but maps are neater!

 *ggplot* has some limited ability to deal with geographic data.
 Here are the points from SWB plotted with an orthographic projection, using the ggplot *coord\_map* and *borders* function.
-It's not well suited the sort of fine-grained point data we have, however.

 ``` r
 ggplot(SWB, aes(x = lon, y = lat, color = cameo.root )) +